LBHackney-IT/api-standards/README.md

 ## Pagination

-Whee an endpoint returns many results, in order to prevent either the API server or client from getting overwhelmed, the results should not be returned in one go, instead being split between multiple pages.
+When an endpoint returns many results, in order to prevent either the API server or client from getting overwhelmed, the results should not be returned in one go, instead being split between multiple pages.
 You can request multiple pages of results by incrementing the offset, e.g.